brunosousa27/brunosousa27/README.md

 - 👋 Hi, I’m @brunosousa27
-- 👀 I’m interested in perfecting my coding skills mainly in Python and Java, but I'm open to any blockchain language.
+- 👀 I’m interested in learning new coding skills mainly in Apex and Java/JavaScript.
-- 🌱 I’m currently learning Python from scratch.
+- 🌱 I’m currently learning Apex development and LWC.
-- 💞️ I’m looking to collaborate on a crypto project.

 <!---
 brunosousa27/brunosousa27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.